-Kirchstrasse and O Nosso Sonho are two of the three schools collaborating in the NIMIS project having installed the CiC in one of their classrooms.
+Kirchstrasse and O Nosso Sonho are two of the three schools collaborating in the NIMIS project, that have installed the CiC in one of their classrooms.

 GGS Kirchstraße in Duisburg is a normal curricular primary school.
-In general, the children are taught in individual work phases in which the teacher organizes the learning environment.
-The structuring of activities (what has to be done when) is done by the children themselves.
-Most of the time the teachers act as moderators and decide what the line of work will be for the school day.
+In general, the children are taught in individual work phases in which the teacher organises the learning environment but the structuring of activities, (what has to be done when), is done by the children themselves.
+The teachers act, most of the time, as moderators and they decide what the line of work will be for the school day.
 Currently, the school is changing the way that reading and writing is taught.
-The traditional way of letter-by-letter or whole-word learning is now being replaced by the method called "Reading through Writing" which is provided by the T3 application (see Fig. 6).
+The traditional way of letter-by-letter or whole-word learning is now being replaced by the method called "Reading through Writing" which is provided by the T application (see Fig. 5).

-The NIMIS classroom in Duisburg is equipped with 8 computers, situated in a separate room.
-In the classroom there are six tables in three groups, with built in WACOM tablets, loudspeakers and an optional keyboard and a large interactive screen for finger based input (see Fig. 2).
+The NIMIS classroom in Duisburg is equipped with 8 computers, which are situated in a separate room.
+There are six tables in three groups, with built in WACOM tablets, loudspeakers and an optional keyboard and a large interactive screen for finger based input (see Fig. 2).